 As a result, this ebook contains a summary of all the points made in the book.

 After reading the first time, this reminds you of the main points and helps keep your motivational levels topped up.

-The ebook is available in the following formats:
+It is available in the following three formats:

 - PDF — can be read on desktops, laptops, mobile phones and other devices using free software from Adobe (available for both MACs and PCs).

-- Kindle — optimised for Amazon’s electronic reading device.
+- Kindle — optimised for Amazon’s various electronic reading devices.
 Instructions are included for sending the ebook to your Kindle.

-- ePub — suitable for reading on an Apple iPad, iPhone, Barnes & Noble Nook, Sony Reader, Android phones and many other devices.
+- ePub — suitable for reading on an iPad, iPhone, Android device, Nook, tablets and many other devices.

 Money back guarantee